zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 ```

 Schema building is a whole different story for Prisma.
-It uses a DLS (Domain-Specific Language) for the job.
+It uses a DSL (Domain-Specific Language) for the job.
 You'll have to learn the syntax, but it's fairly intuitive and easy to pick up.
 Here's how the Prisma version of the schema looks like:

 ```zmodel title='/prisma/schema.prisma'
 generator client {